 Video analytics, a form of Artificial Intelligence, has long produced metadata to add sense and structure to recorded video footage, which helps users to understand scenes and situations.
 Metadata makes it possible to retrieve the correct footage from hours of stored video.
 It also analyzes scenes to identify potential undesirable events and provides various statistics so users can act faster and more efficiently or make smarter business decisions.
 It’s the main reason Bosch video security cameras have had built-in video analytics as standard since 2016.

-The security industry and Milestone see a significant increase in the use of video metadata.
-At Milestone, we are continuously building capabilities for centralizing and searching video metadata.
+The security industry and Milestone see a significant increase in the use of structured data, including video metadata and events.
+At Milestone, we are continuously building capabilities for the ingestion and utilization of such data.

 Todd Dunning, Director, Product Management, Video Security & Analytics, Pelco